Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 These are the relevant files (all in `C:\Program Files (x86)\ArcGIS\Desktop10.6\ArcToolbox\Toolboxes` or equivalent on your machine):
 - EvaluatorFiles folder - This is the critical one because it contains the TransitEvaluator.dll file and some supporting dlls.
 This is actually the only one you need in order to run services using an already-created network dataset.
-- Network Analyst Tools.tbx and Transit Analysis Tools.tbx - You only need to copy these toolboxes if you want to run the tools in these toolboxes using ArcGIS Server.
+- Network Analyst Tools.tbx - You only need to copy this toolbox if you want to run the tools in these toolboxes using ArcGIS Server.
 - scripts folder - You only need to copy this if you're also copying the toolboxes.

 Next, you need to register the transit evaluator with ArcGIS Server.
 To do this, open a command window as an administrator.
 Type the following command: